Lex-ari/CS4800-FoodDelivery/README.md

 and driver does not have to depend on each other as long as they can communicate with the mediator with their intentions.

 Singleton: Used for instantiated databases and data retrieval.
-The CPPFoodDelivery mediator is a singleton, as it is a general interface that is meant to communicate with all objects.
-All objects reference this particular instance, which acts as a global object and controls access.
-The single instance allows the coordination of all food deliveries, which would prevent double orders or multiple unnecessary instances of the food control system.
+The TimeShiftFactory is a singleton, to facilitate the use of the flyweight pattern the TimeShiftFactory is a singleton preventing multiple instances being created and breaking the flyweight design.